-Recent surveys and lack of incidental observations along the coast south of Monterrey have documented the complete loss of populations recorded in the 1970s and, more recently, the loss of the San Luis Obispo population at some time between 2005 and 2011 (Goodman and Reid 2012; unpub. data).
-Declines in occupied HUCs north of Big Sur may be similar to those in the North Coast RMU and Oregon Coast at Winchester Dam on the North Fork Umpqua River (Goodman and Reid 2012).
+Recent surveys and lack of incidental observations along the coast south of Monterrey have documented the complete loss of populations recorded in the 1970s However, more recently, the San Luis Obispo drainage, which was lost at some time between 2005 and 2011 due to alterations on the Marre Weir near the mouth, has now been naturally recolonized following passage improvements (Goodman and Reid 2012; Reid and Goodman 2020).
+Declines in occupied HUCs north of Big Sur may be similar to those in the North Coast RMU and Oregon Coast at Winchester Dam on the North Fork Umpqua River (Goodman and Reid 2012; USFWS 2019).
 However, the lack of monitoring of adult migrations makes any quantification of population trends impossible.